Sustainable Operations

 Process of Material Topics Analysis

 Through formal and informal channels, we communicate with various categories of stakeholders in real time, collect and manage all issues, and discuss them with members of the Sustainable Development Committee annually.
-Meanwhile, SOLAR follows the reporting principles of GRI Standards and carries out the process of material topics analysis, namely, identification, analysis and confirmation, so as to identify material topics of SOLAR as the important foundations for strategy and goal setting for sustainability management.
+Meanwhile, SOLAR follows the reporting principles of GRI Standards and carries out the process of material topics analysis, namely, identification, screening, assessment and confirmation, so as to identify material topics of SOLAR as the important foundations for strategy and goal setting for sustainability management.

 The forthcoming questionnaire design will align with the double materiality principle, collecting evaluations from stakeholders on the following dimensions: the magnitude of the impact/effects of materials issues on society, the environment, and individuals, along with evaluations by the management regarding the impact/effects of material issues on operations.
 Furthermore, SOLAR has integrated significant sustainability issues with Enterprise Risk Management (ERM), identifying sustainability issues that may pose risks from an organizational resilience perspective and incorporating them into the sustainability management process.

-Matrix of 2022 Material Topics Analysis Results
+Matrix of 2024 Material Topics Analysis Results

 Impact Description and Scope of Material Topics